jkobject/genepy/README.md

 `pip install broad-genepy`

 and then use with `from genepy.utils/epigenetics/... import ...`

+Please see the next step to get access to all bindings and tools.

 ### dev mode